DV

 Strategy & risk

-QYLD tracks NASDAQ 100 with a covered call approach, while RYLD tracks Russell 2000 using a covered call strategy.
+QYLD tracks NASDAQ 100 with a covered call approach, while RYLD tracks Russell 2000 with a covered call approach.
 Beta is 0.49 for QYLD and 0.55 for RYLD, indicating QYLD is less volatile relative to the market.

 QYLD beta0.49